Have you ever wondered how our minds form words? Or how you understand what other people are saying?

 The answer to these questions lies in understanding what part of the brain controls speech.

-Which Part Of The Brain Is Responsible For Speaking?
+What Part Of The Brain Controls Speech?

 Speaking is a complex process, as it involves both speech comprehension and speech production.
 Healthy brains do both effortlessly.